 By continuing to educate and spread awareness about the facts of declawing, we can help protect cats and make declawing a procedure of the past.

 Read Just the Facts: Declawing and share this resource to educate others.

 Declawing is unnecessary and ineffective.
 Learn how to humanely address unwanted scratching.

 Support Legislation Banning Declawing

 At least 42 countries have made declawing illegal, including England, France, Wales, New Zealand, Germany, Switzerland, and Israel.
-In the United States, declawing is outlawed in eight cities in California, and in Denver, Colorado.
-In the past few years, an increasing numbers of state bills have been introduced to ban declawing.
+In Canada, declawing is outlawed in eight provinces: Newfoundland and Labrador, New Brunswick, Alberta, Nova Scotia, British Columbia, Prince Edward Island, Saskatchewan, and Manitoba.